CharlieInRain/docs-site/docs/CONTRIBUTING.md

-# How to Contribute to Binance Chain Documentations Project
+# How to Contribute to BNB Beacon Chain Documentations Project

-Your contributions to the [Binance Chain](https://www.binance.org/) will help build a fast and secure decentralized digital asset exchange.
+Your contributions to the [BNB Beacon Chain](https://www.bnbchain.world/) will help build a fast and secure decentralized digital asset exchange.

-We want to make it as easy as possible to contribute changes that help the Binance Chain grow and thrive.
+We want to make it as easy as possible to contribute changes that help the BNB Beacon Chain grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 ## Getting Started